mlehotay/ier/IER/IER-specification.md

 ### **Coherent Intrinsic Constraint**

-Intrinsic constraint that is globally integrated, temporally continuous, non-fragmenting, and non-collapsing.
+Intrinsic constraint that is:

+* globally integrated
+* temporally continuous
+* non-fragmenting
+* non-collapsing

 Only coherent intrinsic constraint can sustain experience.